amugofjava/anytime_podcast_player/README.md

 ## Getting Started

-Anytime is currently at v1.3.x and is built against Flutter 3.7.12+.
+Anytime is currently at v1.3.x and is built against Flutter 3.10.5+.
 View the [project](https://github.com/amugofjava/anytime_podcast_player/projects/1) to see what is currently being worked on.

-*Please note that Anytime is not null safe nor Dart 3 ready.
-This is actively being worked on and will be available soon.
-For now, to build this project requires Flutter 3.7.12.*

 The official website can be found at [https://anytimeplayer.app](https://anytimeplayer.app)